Chapter 19. Arrays

 double y = Math.random() * (getHeight() - 30);

-bumper[i] = new GOval(xy, 30, 30);
+bumper[i] = new GOval(x, y, 30, 30);

 bumper[i].setFilled(true);